USEPA/RAQSAPI/dev/contributing.md

 Before starting, if necessary submit a issue on the issue tracker to communicate to the rest of the team what changes you intend on making.
-This also allows us to document and track what changes are being made and when they happend.
+This also allows us to document and track what changes are being made and when they happened.
 This is especially important if the changes will affect the RAQSAPI functional interface.

 ## Keep your local repository in sync with the remote repository

-Pull the latest version of RAQSAPI code from the bitbucket repository before you begin making changes, keep your local repository in sync with the bitbucket remote repository to prevent merge conflicts later on.
-Do this at least once per day and more often if others have pushed code to the bitbucket remote repository.
+Pull the latest version of RAQSAPI code from the RAQSAPI repository before you begin making changes, keep your local repository in sync with the RAQSAPI remote repository to prevent merge conflicts later on.
+Do this at least once per day and more often if others have pushed code to the RAQSAPI remote repository.

 ## Code style

-This project follows the sytle guide as documented in the [Tidyverse style guide](https://style.tidyverse.org/)(4) with a few notible changes.
+This project follows the style guide as documented in the [Tidyverse style guide](https://style.tidyverse.org/)(<sup>4</sup>) with a few notable changes.
 Please adhere strictly to these rules.

-1. Section 2.4.1 I prefer that curly braces start on their own line and end on thier own line with the begining and ending braces aligned horizontally.
+1. Section 2.4.1 I prefer that curly braces start on their own line and end on their own line with the beginning and ending braces aligned horizontally.
 This is makes it a lot easier to pinpoint the beginning and ending of large code blocks than just space alignment alone.
-Especally when working on a small laptop screen.
+Especially when working on a small laptop screen.
 2. Section 2.8.2 In addition to typing out the entire word “TRUE” and “FALSE” for logical variables RAQSAPI includes code to check for the usage of “T” or “F” and will throw an error if either is used.
-3. Section 3.2 as a former C/C++ programmer I prefer explicit return calls over implict returns especally for large or complex functions.
-    Although this may slow down the execution of code, the slowdown penalty is very minor especally on moden day computers and the implictit return call makes it obvious to others reading your code of what you intend on doing.
+3. Section 3.2 as a former C/C++ programmer I prefer explicit return calls over implicit returns especially for large or complex functions.
+Although this may slow down the execution of code, the slowdown penalty is very minor especially on modern day computers and the implicit return call makes it obvious to others reading your code of what you intend on doing.
 For short functions that are a few simple lines long where it it obvious what should be returned you may omit the return statement.
-4. Chapter 4 Use the magrittr pipe and the modifier in place pipe (‘%\>%’ and ‘%\<\>%’ respectively) were appropriate to minimize the introduction of unnecissary intermediate or temporary objects.
+4. Chapter 4 Use the magrittr pipe and the modifier in place pipe (‘%&gt;%’ and ‘%&lt;&gt;%’ respectively) were appropriate to minimize the introduction of unnecessary intermediate or temporary objects.
     1. Section 4.6 i.
-As opposed to Wickham’s suggestion, Please feel free to use the modifier in place pipe (‘%\<\>%’) from magrittr.
+As opposed to Wickham’s suggestion, Please feel free to use the modifier in place pipe (‘%&lt;&gt;%’) from magrittr.
 It is slick, makes code cleaner, it avoids having to create temporary variables and avoid using the right side assignment operator. ii.
-To keep my sanity please do not use the right side assignment operator (‘-\>’). it makes the code much more unreadable.
-This is the most ugly, unholy and evil operator in all of R. Use the modifier in place operator instead\!\!\!\!\!\!\!\!\!\!\!1111111
+To keep my sanity please do not use the right side assignment operator (‘-&gt;’). it makes the code much more unreadable.
+This is the most ugly, unholy and evil operator in all of R. Use the modifier in place operator instead!!!!!!!!!!!1111111
-5. Although Wickham states in certain places to avoid being implicit in specific situations(i.e. section 2.4.3 - avoiding implicit type coercion) I am going to take this one step further and suggest that you should avoid being implict everywhere where it is feasible to do so and to be explict where possible.
+5. Although Wickham states in certain places to avoid being implicit in specific situations(i.e. section 2.4.3 - avoiding implicit type coercion) I am going to take this one step further and suggest that you should avoid being implicit everywhere where it is feasible to do so and to be explicit where possible.
 Other people might have to review your code and it is not fun trying to figure out what another programmer is trying to do.
 There are certain instances where it is ok to be implicit what your code is doing, especially if doing so gives a meaningful increase to processing efficiency or produces a tangible improvement to code layout or readability.
 But please if you must include code where the result is not obvious include comments so that others can quickly and easily understand what your code is attempting to do.
 This includes using named variables in function calls, and in declaring vectors, list dataframe, tables, and matrices and using the col\_types variables during import of external data; do not allow imported functions to guess the data type.
 Also, as stated earlier, please do explicitly use the return command to make it plainly obvious to others reviewing your code